techninja/DML2012/README.md

 ## Sylvia's Super-Awesome DML Demo 2012!

-_Super-Awesome Sylvia came up with the idea and TechNinja coded it: It's our crazy [Digital Media & Learning][1] conference Science Fair demo, **Squishy Space Race 2042!** A game for three competitive players written in CSS3 and HTML5, and controlled by squishing conductive dough._
+_Super-Awesome Sylvia came up with the idea and TechNinja coded it: It's our crazy [Digital Media & Learning][1] conference Science Fair demo, **Squishy Space Race 2042!** A game for three competitive players written in CSS3 and HTML5, and controlled by squishing conductive dough. **[Original Google+ Post Here][5]**_

 #### The Setup: